realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ## Sample Use-case Library Application Implementation Details

 - Run the sample `Library Application` from Markdown
-- Click play: `LibraryAppTest` is in the `test/java/.../LibraryAppTest/` package
+- Click play in IntelliJ: `LibraryAppTest` is in the `test/java/.../LibraryAppTest/` package
-- Click play: `LibraryApp` is in the `src/main/.../jpages/LibraryApp/` package
+- Click play in IntelliJ: `LibraryApp` is in the `src/main/.../jpages/LibraryApp/` package

 - [Library Application Details](#architecture)